Kevin Gall: International career

 Gall is a former Wales schoolboy, youth and under-21 international.
 He was called into the under-21 team for the game against Norway in September 2001, and a training camp in April 2002.
 He made his under-21 debut in November, scoring against Azerbaijan in a 1–0 victory, which was the team's first victory in 26 games.

 Style of play

-Gall plays as a striker, although he is versatile and is also able to play as a winger.
+Gall played as a striker, although he was versatile and could also play as a winger.

 Personal and later life

-Gall is a devout Christian and from January 2010 onwards underwent 40 hours of tattooing to cover both his arms with religious and other symbols including Jesus, a Bible and the Virgin Mary.
+Gall is a devout Christian and, from January 2010 onwards, underwent 40 hours of tattooing to cover both his arms with religious and other symbols, including Jesus, a Bible and the Virgin Mary.
 He went on to work as a football consultant at agency firm Sports Management International, spotting talent from the Manchester area, Wales and the North East.
+Gall is also a director of Optima Sport, which brings academy football teams from across the world to compete against academies in the UK.